Aman-Jain1996/Triangle-Quiz/README.md

 [Triangle Quiz](https://trianglequiz01.netlify.app/)

+This application is made using HTML , CSS and hosted using Netlify.

 ## About

 Using this app user can check for various aspects of triangle and check their knowledge about it .
 It has four sections as :